Modifying School Work For Children With Special Needs

 The next sheet was about introducing two more words.
 And following it again with a blank label sheet.

-The same procedure was followed for next four words.
+The same procedure was followed for the next four words.
 Two words at a time and then revising the older ones.

 and this is the last sheet with all the names followed by labelling all the words.